 Freehold is a somewhat small borough located in the state of New Jersey.
 With a population of 11,959 people and 11 constituent neighborhoods, Freehold is the 167th largest community in New Jersey.

-Freehold is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Freehold is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Freehold is a borough of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Freehold who work in food service (17.80%), maintenance occupations (12.97%), and office and administrative support (9.15%).
+There are especially a lot of people living in Freehold who work in food service (16.28%), maintenance occupations (12.38%), and office and administrative support (10.24%).

 The most common language spoken in Freehold is English.
 Other important languages spoken here include Spanish and Chinese.